IntensiCode/mini_shooter/README.md

 * [X] missiles! :-D
 * [X] help on title (space, [C], secondary for missile, long secondary for non-homing, keys)
 * [X] extra life
+* [X] fix end of level logic when being killed by killing last enemy

 No promises!